joe-cipolla/master/_pages/about.md

 I'm a senior data scientist who excels at sculpting data and machine learning solutions to address real-world problems.

-My professional experience has primarily been focused in the energy industry, specifically US power and gas.
+My professional experience has primarily been focused on trading in the energy industry, specifically US power and gas.

 I love to create and learn new things, and the continued pursuit of perfect practice of my craft.